lrizvi/vivicad-ng/readme.md

 Alternatively, `${PWD}` can be replaced with an absolute path or appended with a subdirectory, e.g. `${PWD}/notebooks`.

+**Q: How do I fix Permission Denied errors when accessing files in a mounted directory?**

+**A:** Run `sudo chmod 777 <directory path>` on the mounted directory to allow the container to modify the contents.

 **Q: How do I add dependencies to this project?**

 **A:** There are two places to add dependencies.